Yasasr1/test/oidc-conformance-tests/README.md

 ### send_email.py

-**Inputs** - Url of conformance suite(running locally), GitHub workflow run number, GitHub workflow status, GitHub repository name, GitHub workflow run id, Gmail credentials, List of receiver email addresses
+**Inputs** - Url of conformance suite(running locally), GitHub workflow run number, GitHub workflow status, GitHub repository name, GitHub workflow run id, email credentials, List of receiver email addresses

 This script will obtain counts of test cases with failures and warnings using the API of OIDC conformance suite.
 Then send emails with the summary of test results to provided email addresses